Sant Nirmala

-Sant Nirmala (Marathi: संत निर्मळा) was a poet in 14th-century Maharashtra, India.
+Sant Nirmala was a 14th-century poet from Maharashtra, India.
 As the younger sister of Chokhamela, she was deemed equally holy with her brother and thus is also deemed a Hindu saint.
-Nirmala was married to Banka, of the Untouchable Mahar caste.
+Nirmala was married to Banka, of the Mahar caste.
 Her writings consist largely of abhangs that describe the injustice and inequalities she suffered as a result of the caste system.

 Nirmala regretted worldly married life and reveled in the god of Pandharpur.
 She never mentions her husband, Banka, in her poems.